 The direct contact time between student and tutor varies from module to module.
 Generally, unless otherwise stated on the module guide, 20 credit modules will include up to 24 hours contact time, plus structured tasks to support self-directed learning and assessment preparation.
 In addition to direct contact time, you are generally expected to undertake a further 3-4 hours of self-directed learning for every 1 hour of contact time.

 You can access programme material both on and off campus via Moodle, the University's virtual learning environment.
 This includes access to lecture presentations, recommended and required reading, group forums, e-portfolios and a range of other learning and teaching resources specific to the modules and programme.

 To reflect the applied nature of study, the programme contains no unseen written examinations.
 Instead, teaching and assessment will focus on case studies, exercises & scenarios reflecting contemporary issues in public health practice, often located within your own professional experience and environment.
-Examples of assessment tasks include: reports, essays, briefings, oral presentations, group work, observed practice scenarios, online tests and posters.
+Examples of assessment tasks include reports, briefing papers, oral presentations, interviews, observed practice scenarios, research papers and posters.

 Employability & Careers